-The United States Postal Service employs more than 625,000 Americans, receives no tax payer money, travels thousands of miles to deliver an envelope for less than fifty cents, and still can't seem to win the respect of some people.
+The United States Postal Service employs more than 625,000 Americans, receives no tax payer money, travels thousands of miles to deliver an envelope for less than fifty cents, USPS has a Mail Center Security, and still can't seem to win the respect of some people.
 Here's a little story as an example of how sometimes, the USPS just can't win.

 A nice young postal worker (yes, they do exist), at a small local post office was sorting through some envelopes and came across one that was addressed:

 Upon opening the undeliverable envelope, the postal worker found a letter from a little old lady who said she had never asked God for anything in her life, but she was desperately in need of $100 to buy Christmas presents for her grandchildren.
 She wondered if God could send her the money.

 Well, the young postal worker was deeply touched by the letter and took up a collection among her co-workers and managed to collect $90.
 She mailed it to the return address on the envelope and felt joyful for being able to help.